Waisman Center Clinical Translational Core

-Ms. Arneson provides administrative support to all components of the CTC.
-She manages multiple research registries; facilitates recruitment for investigators through the registries, the Waisman Early Childhood Program, and Waisman Center Clinics; provides project consultation and research coordination for IDDRC projects; and facilitates investigator access to the Marshfield Personalized Medicine Research Project (PMRP).
-She received graduate training in child development and family studies from Purdue University and has over 17 years of experience in managing federal and privately funded projects for IDDRC investigators.
+Gabriel provides administrative support to all components of the CTC.
+He manages multiple research registries; facilitates recruitment for investigators through the registries, the Waisman Early Childhood Program, and Waisman Center Clinics; provides project consultation and research coordination for IDDRC projects; and manages the Waisman BioLibrary.
+He studied psychology and child development at California Polytechnic University in San Luis Obispo and has more than 40 years of professional experience.

 Rob Olson, PhD

 Dr. Olson provides consultation services for IDDRC investigators to support use of assessment technologies such as eye tracking, develops assessment and analysis software, and creates and maintains customized secure participant tracking databases.
 He earned his doctorate in Engineering Mechanics from UW Madison in 2005, followed by four years as an analysis engineer in the aerospace industry, before coming to the Waisman Center in 2009.
 He has extensive experience in writing software to facilitate complicated data processing tasks.